TianXie1999/starter-academic/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2018-09-30"
   date_end = ""
-  description = "Award students with top 5% GPA in School of Mathematics, also required students to do enough community service to be qualified"
+  description = "Awarded students with top 5% GPA in School of Mathematics, also required students to do enough community service to be qualified"
 +++